12 Mar 2007

 Solved!
 The Riddle of Illness (by Stephen E Langer & James F Scheer)

-This book with dramatic title is by Stephen E Langer, MD, and James F Scheer.
-It takes as its premise that many illnesses (or, at least, their symptoms) are related to, or even caused by an under-active thyroid gland, not bad enough to show in blood tests but still sufficient to cause problems such as insomnia, weight gain, headaches, etc.
+This book with a dramatic title is by Stephen E Langer, MD, and James F Scheer.
+It takes as its premise that many illnesses (or, at least, their symptoms) are related to, or even caused by an under-active thyroid gland.
+This happens when the deficiency is not bad enough to show in blood tests but still sufficient to cause problems such as insomnia, weight gain, headaches, etc.

 I also found the style a little irritating in places, but perhaps that's just me.
 It seemed to rush through the anecdotes and focus on the success, giving brand names over and over again.
 That wouldn't have worried me over-much if there had been practical advice for people who didn't want to bother their doctors, but since the 'answers' were almost exactly the same in every chapter, I found myself skimming a fair bit towards the end.

-I don't doubt that the authors' conclusions and suggestions may be valid, but could probably have found out just as much by reading online.
+I don't doubt that the authors' conclusions and suggestions may be valid, at least in some cases.
+But I could probably have found out just as much by reading online.

 No comments: